We're the best of friends.

 As an entrepreneur, he founded one of the first internet marketing firms, What's Up Interactive, in 1990 and today focuses on cybersecurity education for employees with his company, Aware Force.

 Shirley Ellis was destined for a career in radio.
-Born and raised in Detroit only a few blocks from Motown Records’ Hitsville USA, music filled her home growing up.
+Born and raised in Detroit, only a few blocks from Motown Records’ Hitsville USA, she grew up with music filling her home.

 She started in broadcasting at Macon’s WMAZ TV and the historic WIBB AM, in the city where James Brown, Otis Redding, and Lil Richard got started.

-For 35 years, she founded and managed the radio and television stations at Ft.
-Valley State University and is a still well-known member of the iHeart Media family, known on-air in Macon as “Mama Mia.”
+For 35 years, she has founded and managed the radio and television stations at Ft.
+Valley State University and remains a well-known member of the iHeart Media family, on-air in Macon as “Mama Mia.”

 If her community needs her, she is there.
 She’s worked to help fight childhood cancer with the Joshua’s Wish Foundation and to bring awareness to HIV/AIDS with the Middle Georgia Sisterhood organization, and has volunteered with the United Way of Central Georgia’s Read United Campaign.